Cheerleader effect: Replication failure

 A 2015 replication of Walker and Vul's study failed to show any significant results for the group attractiveness effect.
-The research team hypothesized that this may be due to cultural differences, since the replication study was performed in Japan.
+The research team hypothesized potential reasons for this.
+Firstly, this may be due to cultural differences, since the replication study was performed in Japan.
+Secondly, the effect size was affected by the variation in the composition of members in a group.
+Researchers suggested that the cheerleader effect was less likely to occur for people with the similar attractiveness level in a group since the selection attention would not happen to bias participants' memory towards a higher attractiveness average.